 Seventy-six years and 87 (my count) such Honorary Oscar winners later – including actor James Earl Jones and make-up artist Dick Smith in 2011 – a mere nine women have been recognized for their cinematic oeuvre and/or their pioneering film work and/or their “services to the industry.”

-As mentioned in the first paragraph, the Academy has to date chosen
+As mentioned in the first paragraph of this post, the Academy has to date chosen

 nine female Honorary Oscar winners – eight of them actresses, including one actress-producer-studio executive.
 They are the following:

-- Hollywood legend (To Have and Have Not, The Big Sleep, How to Marry a Millionaire) and Best Supporting Actress Oscar nominee Lauren Bacall (The Mirror Has Two Faces) in 2009.
+- Hollywood legend (To Have and Have Not, The Big Sleep, How to Marry a Millionaire) and Best Supporting Actress Oscar nominee Lauren Bacall (The Mirror Has Two Faces, 1996) in 2009.

 Irving G. Thalberg and Gordon E. Sawyer awards: No women winners